Cruz-Lopez-Carlos-Antonio/Bateman_equations_improvements/README.md

 ## 2.3 Diophantie Equations
 The sum given in Eq.
 (24) is carried out over the following set:
 $$h_1+h_2+\ldots+h_n=j, \tag{25}$$
 where the indexes $h_i$, $1\leq i\leq n$ are non-negative integers.
 Therefore the Eq.
 (25) represents all the different permutations of non-negative integers whose sum is equal to $n$.
+The relationship given in Eq.
+(25) is a Diophantine Equation, and its solution is a set of vectors over which the sum in Eq.
+(24) is valuated.
+For example, considering the case: